NevetsKuro/kuro-module-1/README.md

 # NODE MODULE

 Fetches mentioned User's repository information using axios.

+## Current project usage:
+To fetch all repositories with extra details of the mentioned github user

-Make changes by setting username in index.js
+User can be changed by setting username in index.js file

 # STEPS